lucid-ws/lucid-server/docs/LucidGroup.md

 ## Class: LucidGroup

 LucidGroups are used to organise clients and act as "channels" for messages to be sent in.
+LucidGroups are anonymous - clients of the group are not aware they are part of the group.

 ## Instantiation
 ```js